Acharvak/Cookie-Clicker-Agronomicon/README.md

 **Latest version:** 2.022

 **Important notice:** I’m not much into clicking cookies these days.
-If someone wants to take over this mod or integrate it into a larger mod, please drop me a line.
+If someone wants to take over this mod or integrate it into a larger mod, please [open an issue in the tracker](https://github.com/Acharvak/Cookie-Clicker-Agronomicon/issues).
 I’ll keep supporting this mod for the time being, though.

 Compatibility